thorvg/thorvg/README.md

   <img width="909" height="314" src="https://github.com/Samsung/thorvg/blob/master/res/example_tvgsize.png">
 </p>

 While TVG Saver exports the scene-tree to the TVG Picture data files(TVG), the TVG Loader imports and restores it to the programmable instances.
-You can quickly use the ThorVG Viewer to convert files from SVG to TVG(Coming soon).
+You can quickly use the ThorVG Viewer to convert files from SVG to TVG.

 <p align="center">
   <img width="679" height="188" src="https://github.com/Samsung/thorvg/blob/master/res/example_tvg.png">